Efficiently Learning Branching Networks for Multitask Algorithmic Reasoning: Experiments

 \subsubsection{Implementations}

 Recall that \acronym{} requires setting the number of subsets $m$, the subset size $\alpha$, the gradient projection dimension $d$, and the number of clusters $g$.
-To determine the task clusterings, we tune the hyperparameters one by one sequentially.
+To determine the task clusterings, we tune the hyperparameters sequentially, one at a time.
 We begin by increasing the number of subsets until the affinity scores converge.
-For task counts $n$ from $12$ to $500$, we vary $m$ between $500$ to $5000$ and vary $\alpha$ between $4$ to $25$.
-We observe that affinity scores typically stabilize once when $m$ reaches over $10n$.
-Next, we compute task affinities using the linear approximation technique, varying the gradient projection dimension $d$ between $200$ and $1000$.
-We find that $d$ larger than $400$ is sufficient to yield approximation errors within 5\%.
-After obtaining affinity scores, we tune the cluster size and select the configuration with the highest average within-cluster affinity, which can be done efficiently by running the clustering step.
+For task counts $n$ from $12$ to $500$, we vary $m$ between $200$ to $5000$ and vary $\alpha$ between $3$ to $25$.
+We observe that affinity scores typically stabilize once $m$ reaches over $10n$.
+Next, we compute task affinities using the linear approximation technique, varying the dimension of the gradient projection $d$ from $200$ to $1000$.
+We find that $d$ greater than $400$ is sufficient to yield approximation errors of less than 5\%.
+After obtaining affinity scores, we tune the cluster size and select the configuration with the highest average within-cluster affinity score, which can be done efficiently by running the clustering step.
 We discuss key parameters in deciding the branching structure in Section \ref{sec_ablation}.